leonawicz/ProjectManagement/docs/md/func_user_website.md

 `genPanelDiv` generates an html file storing a container div element which in its current state of development organizes two types of content: **R** projects and Shiny web applications.

-The `type` argument can be either `projects` or `apps` and essentially bifurcates the behavior of `genPanelDiv`.
+The `type` argument can be one of `projects`, `apps`, `datavis`, or `gallery`.
-The purpose of the function is to generate an html file defining a container div element to display and reference either my **R** projects or my Shiny apps.
+The purpose of the function is to generate an html file defining a container div element to display and reference either my **R** projects, my Shiny apps, or my example visualization galleries.

+##### Projects

 For projects, the function scans a directory of local repositories and takes any directories found to be the names of projects.
 There is an `exclude` argument for dropping any known directories that are to be avoided.
 My defaults are `exclude="leonawicz.github.io", "shiny-apps"` since the first is just a local repository for my Github user account web site and not a "project" in the same sense of my other projects and the second is the local repository which is scanned by `genPanelDiv` when `type="apps"`.

+##### Apps

 For apps, the function scans a directory of Shiny app subdirectories.
 Unlike for projects, where `genPanelDiv` scans a directory of multiple local repositories, this apps directory should be a specific local repository.
-The apps contained within are not inndividual repositories.
+The apps contained within are not individual repositories.
 I have taken this approach for now simply because this is how my apps tend to be stored.

 Specifically, the `genAppDiv` looks for a named directory of image files.